kmarti28/VIR_AJL_Team-Hyaluronic-Acid/README.md

 **Provide step-by-step instructions so someone else can run your code and reproduce your results.
 Depending on your setup, include:**

+* From Kaggle, copy and edit the starter code
+* Review current starter code for understanding
+* Fot the initial run, confirm that all imports complete properly and there are no errors
+*

+*
 * How to clone the repository
 * How to install dependencies
 * How to set up the environment